James-Dyer/L-game/README.md

 Each player takes turns moving their L piece, and then optionally moving a neutral piece.
 The game ends when one player cannot move their L piece to a new position on their turn.

-This was an assigned lab project for UC Merced’s Fall 2024 CSE175 course, Intro to Artificial Intelligence. ([archive](http://web.archive.org/web/20241211222812/https://faculty.ucmerced.edu/mcarreira-perpinan/teaching/CSE175/L-game.html))
+This was an assigned lab project for UC Merced’s Fall 2024 CSE175 course, Intro to Artificial Intelligence. ([Archived Link](http://web.archive.org/web/20241211222812/https://faculty.ucmerced.edu/mcarreira-perpinan/teaching/CSE175/L-game.html))

 ## Features: